vanluhurla/vanluhurla/README.md

 ### 👩🏻‍💻 My process

 Since the beginning of this year (2023), I've been diving into the world of iOS development.
-You can see all the courses I've been geeking out on over on my LinkedIn profile!
+You can see all the courses I've been exploring on over on my LinkedIn profile!

 These courses have been more than just a learning experience; they've kindled a real passion within me.
 I've come to love the process of crafting awesome mobile apps and even a website.
 And guess what?
 I'm now all in, ready to embrace a new adventure: a career in iOS development.